hapijs/wreck/README.md

 ### `get(uri, [options], callback)`

-Convenience method for DELETE operations.
+Convenience method for GET operations.
 - `uri` - The URI of the requested resource.
 - `options` - Optional config object containing settings for both `request` and `read` operations.